 'Al's got a girlfriend; she's called Violet, and they seem to be pretty serious.
 They've been together for years, since Vi was fifteen, in fact.
 Lily's living in Wales, on Anglesea.
 Unlike me, she stuck with … hockey, and she plays for a local team.
-She's just got herself a new boyfriend, Emrys Jones.
-Dad doesn't know about him yet.
-It's going to be fun when he finds out.
+She's just got herself a new boyfriend, Andy Jones.
+He's older than me, and he's got a two-year old son.
+Mum and Dad don't know about him yet.
+It's going to be fun when Dad finds out.

 Rose is the reason I'm here.
 She's at the University of Sheffield.
 She got her degree at Warwick—maths, but she's moved up here to do a Doctorate.
 Don't ask me any more than that; it's something to do with unreal and imaginary numbers, string theory and quantum mechanics.
 She says it's the mathematics of how impossible things happen.
 Her mum's very excited by it.'

 We talked for over an hour, about friends and family and what they, and we, were doing.
 James had been through a string of jobs—"drifting", he admitted.
 But he believed that he had finally found his vocation.
-He was working as a journalist, a serious journalist, he assured me.
-He was investigating a miscarriage of justice, he said.
+He was working as a journalist.
+He thought that he'd finally found something he really wanted to do, he assured me.
 That was when I admitted that I was doing a law degree, and that I hoped to specialise in human rights law.